One Course of Antibiotics Can Reshape Your Gut Microbiome for Years

 The more courses someone took, the larger the cumulative effect.
 But even a single round of clindamycin, fluoroquinolones, or flucloxacillin left detectable traces years later.

-Lead researcher Tove Fall: "It seems like you don't recover completely."
+Tove Fall put it bluntly: "It seems like you don't recover completely."

 What Low Diversity Means

-People who hadn't taken antibiotics in eight years had an average of 350 unique bacterial species.
+The study found that people who hadn't taken antibiotics in eight years had an average of 350 unique bacterial species in their gut.
 Those who had taken antibiotics—especially the most disruptive ones—had fewer.

 The Probiotic Question

-The fact that diversity doesn't fully recover on its own—years after exposure—suggests eating yogurt for a week probably won't undo the damage.
+The new Swedish study didn't examine probiotics specifically.
+But the fact that diversity doesn't fully recover on its own—years after exposure—suggests that eating yogurt for a week probably won't undo the damage.

 Don't Stop Taking Antibiotics

+Both the researchers and outside experts emphasized this point.
 Antibiotics save lives.
 The goal isn't to avoid them entirely—it's to use them judiciously.
-If you need them, ask questions:

 • Is this antibiotic necessary, or will the infection resolve on its own?